AdrianSandu92/Manual-Testing-Project/README.md

   - Regression testing

-#### 1.1.5 Risks detected
+#### 1.1.5 Risks detected and solutions

 * Project risks:
-  - Resource constraints
+  - Resource constraints: Evaluate the availability of essential resources like hardware, software licenses, and testing environments.
-  - Schedule delays
+  - Schedule delays: Identify potential bottlenecks or delays in development, testing, or other project phases.
-  - Communication gaps with providers
+  - Communication gaps with providers: Maintain open channels of communication with third-party service providers or vendors.
-  - The risk of not having enough employees
+  - The risk of not having enough employees: Anticipate potential workload increases and hire or allocate resources accordingly.
-  - Problems with courier companies
+  - Problems with courier companies: Monitor the performance of courier companies and address any problems affecting product delivery promptly.

 * Product risks:
-  - Servers malfunction
+  - Servers malfunction: Develop a contingency plan for quick server recovery in the event of a malfunction.
-  - Database errors
+  - Database errors: Implement proper backup and restore procedures to recover from database errors.
-  - Security risks
+  - Security risks: Perform comprehensive security testing, including penetration testing and vulnerability assessments.
-  - Compatibility issues with certain browsers
+  - Compatibility issues with certain browsers: Execute extensive cross-browser testing to identify and resolve compatibility issues.
-  - Functional defects
+  - Functional defects: Execute rigorous functional testing to identify and report defects.

 #### 1.1.6 Evaluating entry criteria